civil-liberties-and-civil-rights

 The Establishment Clause

 The Establishment Clause prohibits the government from establishing an official religion or favoring one religion over another.
 This clause ensures a separation of church and state, which has been a fundamental principle in American governance.
+The Supreme Court has interpreted the Establishment Clause through several tests:

 The Free Exercise Clause